vechain/vechain-sdk-js-tutorial/src/1.Hello_World/FinancialMath.md

 console.log(`0/0 = is ${r}`);
 ```

-printing, whatever is the last value of `x`
+Whatever is the last value of `x`, the code prints

 ```text
 2.82842712474619009760337744841939615713934375075389614635335947598146495692421407/0 = Infinity